 The selection of students for admission is competitive.
-Students who have completed the pre-nursing sequence of courses as well as made progress on general education requirements may typically begin the nursing major in the fall or spring semester each year; students are admitted to the term of their choice when feasible.
-If there are more applicants for any term than can be accommodated, qualified candidates may be placed on a N waitlist; persons on the waitlist who are not admitted, but who continue to desire admission to the nursing major, must submit a new application to be considered for the following year.
+Students who have completed the pre-nursing sequence of courses and have made progress on general education requirements may be selected to begin the nursing major in the fall or spring semester each year; students are admitted to the term of their choice when feasible and appropriate.
+If there are more applicants for any term than can be accommodated, qualified candidates may be placed on a waitlist; persons on the waitlist who are not admitted, but who continue to desire admission to the nursing major, must submit a new application to be considered for the following year.